 IF MY BOSS GAVE ME THE AFTERNOON OFF, I'D:

 Why Being a Sandlapper Makes Me Smile:

-Pluff mud, salt air, and honeysuckle, which is the symbol of summer
+Pluff mud, salt air, and honeysuckle

 The Pelion Peanut

 .
 What were they thinking?

 PLACE IN SOUTH CAROLINA I MOST WANT TO GO:

 PLACE IN SC I MOST WANT TO PROTECT: